1983 Austin Metro review: Retro Road Test

 Austin Metro RRT

-The Austin Metro was initially intended as a successor to the Mini.
-But British Leyland (BL) panicked at the last minute.
+The Austin Metro was initially intended as a successor to the original Mini.
+But parent company British Leyland (BL) panicked at the last minute.
 The Mini was an icon, and early feedback on the Metro’s design sketches wasn’t positive enough to risk giving it the ‘Mini’ name.

 There was a solution, however.
-Manufacturers were creating a new segment: the supermini, led by the likes of the new Ford Fiesta.
+Manufacturers were creating a new segment: the supermini, led by the likes of the Mk1 Ford Fiesta.
 Customers loved them – they were economical and great around town, yet they could also cope on the expanding motorway network.
-So all BL had to do was to make the Mini Metro slightly bigger than planned, and slot it above the Mini and below the Allegro in its line-up.
+So all BL had to do was to make the Mini Metro (as it was initially known) slightly bigger than planned, and slot it above the Mini and below the Allegro in its line-up.

 Austin Metro: which engines does it use?